Posted on Sep 25, 2019

 So how can men find a balance between avoiding the drawbacks of screening, while also ensuring nothing goes undetected?
 Prostate MRI, combined with a second opinion, could be the answer.

-Prostate MRI can help reduce the number of men who are over-diagnosed - diagnosed with a cancer that does not go on to cause any harm during their lifetime - by 5%.
+Prostate MRI can help reduce the number of men who are over-diagnosed (diagnosed with cancer that does not go on to cause any harm during their lifetime) by 5%.

 A prostate MRI scan enables radiologists to better differentiate between aggressive and harmless cancers by providing information about a tumor’s size, density, and proximity to the bloodstream.
 One study comparing prostate MRI to biopsy found MRI scans to correctly diagnose 93% of tumors, whereas biopsy correctly diagnosed only 48%.
 Identifying non-threatening forms of prostate cancer helps decrease the risk of overdiagnosis and overtreatment.

 But do keep in mind that MRIs can be complex images for radiologists to interpret.
 Coupling a prostate MRI with a subspecialty second opinion from a fellowship-trained radiologist can help maximize the advantages and efficacy of the screening.
 This can be done completely online and is especially recommended for scans that indicate the possibility of aggressive prostate cancer.

 Get a second opinion from a radiology specialist in 3 easy steps.Learn More

 Prostate biopsies are used to confirm cancer in high-risk patients suspected to have aggressive prostate cancer.
 Uncomfortable and invasive, men undergoing the procedure are extremely prone to complications like antibiotic-resistant infections and sepsis.
 It’s estimated that 18% of patients experience some sort of complication, while as many as 4% develop an infection requiring hospital care.